 This elegantly specified example visited McLaren Special Operations for a number of bespoke options.
 The paint itself was paint matched to Aryton Senna’s 1988 World Champion helmet and subsequently named Brazilian Blue.
 Continuing with the Brazilian colours, the brake calipers are painted in Bespoke Solar Yellow and the centre-lock wheel nuts painted in Bespoke Laurel Green.
 The final MSO addition to the outside, the front Aero blades are finished in Satin Visible Carbon Fibre.

 Inside, the car received an MSO Bespoke interior.
 Jet Black leather seat pads feature Laurel Green perforation, Solar Yellow contrast stitching and the Senna ‘Double S’ logo in subtle Stone Grey.
 The steering wheel also sees Solar Yellow Stitching with the 12’o’ clock marker once more in Bespoke Laurel Green.
 All interior Carbon Fibre is a satin finish.

 This example features a number of other options like the desirable Gorilla Glass roof and door panels with MSO darker tints, McLaren 3-Camera track telemetry, 6-point harnesses, Visible Carbon Fibre door sills and much like a Le Mans prototype, McLaren Special Operations Push To Drink system.
 This example also features Bowers & Wilkins 7 speaker audio and Climate control.

-This example was supplied new to its first owner through McLaren Hatfield in December 2018 and has since covered just 1,550 Miles.
-Having received its first service in December 2019, this example presents on the button ready to be used and enjoyed.
-Accompanied by all of its accessories including Books, harnesses and fitted car cover, this example is available to view at our showrooms just outside London immediately.
+This example was supplied new through McLaren Hatfield in December 2018 and has since covered just 1,900 Miles.
+Freshly serviced by Lanzante, this example presents on the button, ready to be used and enjoyed.
+Accompanied by its original books, harnesses and fitted car cover, this example is available to view at our showrooms just outside London immediately.